otago-polytechnic-bit-courses/ID607001-intro-app-dev-concepts/lecture-notes/week-04-content-negotiation-relationships-n-layer-architecture/README.md

 ### Batching

-**Batching** is a technique where multiple queries are combined into a single query.
-This can be done using the `IN` operator in **SQL** or by using the **findMany** method in **Prisma**.
+Batching is a technique where multiple queries are combined into a single query.
+This can be done using the `IN` operator in SQL or by using the findMany method in Prisma.
 For example, if you want to retrieve the posts for a list of institutions, you can use batching to retrieve all the departments in a single query.

-Here is an example of batching using **Prisma**.
+Here is an example of batching using Prisma.

 ```javascript
 const institutions = await prisma.institution.findMany();